jperusse/python-crash-course/README.md

 Question 3
 The City class has the following attributes: name, country (where the city is located), elevation (measured in meters), and population (approximate, according to recent statistics).
 Fill in the blanks of the max_elevation_city function to return the name of the city and its country (separated by a comma), when comparing the 3 defined instances for a specified minimal population.
 For example, calling the function for a minimum population of 1 million: max_elevation_city(1000000) should return "Sofia, Bulgaria".

+Question 5
+We have two pieces of furniture: a brown wood table and a red leather couch.
+Fill in the blanks following the creation of each Furniture class instance, so that the describe_furniture function can format a sentence that describes these pieces as follows: "This piece of furniture is made of {color} {material}"